Azure/azure-sdk-for-js/sdk/core/core-asynciterator-polyfill/README.md

 ### Installation

+If using this as part of another project in the [azure-sdk-fo-js](https://github.com/Azure/azure-sdk-for-js) repo, then simply run `rush install` after cloning the repo.

-Use npm to install this package as follow
+Otherwise, use npm to install this package in your application as follows

 ```
 npm install @azure/abort-controller
 ```

 ## Examples